cloudfoundry/summit-training-classes/operator/site/content/labs/cf-basics.md

 cf login -a https://api.$SYSTEM_DOMAIN --skip-ssl-validation
 ```

-**Note:** We are skipping ssl validation because we are using self-signed certificates.
+**Note:** We are skipping SSL validation because we are using self-signed certificates.

 ### Checking Your Work